divyang-mittal/divyang-mittal.github.io/_pages/research.md

 they were always criticised for their lack of data security.
 This project aimed at creating a video conferencing system with a distributed architecture, keeping data security at the helm.
 I developed a web application with a mesh architecture using WebRTC.
 I also added a discovery server, capability to view multiple screens and selective display.
 This design could support 5 users with video but wasn't scalable beyond that.
+I used <a href="https://ieeexplore.ieee.org/document/1517787">supernodes</a> to solve this problem.

-I also developed an alternate architecture that uses supernodes to improve the scalability of the system.
+These improved the scalability of the system to 12 users.
-Certain nodes are elected to become supernode which provide additional processing for the system.
 </div>
 <div class="col-md-3 col-sm-12" style="background-color:transparent;">
 </div>